fortio/tmaze/README.md

         Frames per second (ansipixels rendering) (default 60) -mono
         Use monochrome mode
-  -truecolor
+  -nl
+        Add newlines at end of each line (helps with copy/paste) -truecolor
         Use true color (24-bit RGB) instead of 8-bit ANSI colors (default is true if COLORTERM is set)
 ```